Dr Jason Hilton PhD

 Research

-Seed plant evolution and phylogeny - This research addresses the origin, early evolution, systematics, evolution and phylogeny of seed plants, and includes information from both living and extinct seed plants, and includes recent research investigations on the origin of modern conifer families.
+Seed plant evolution and phylogeny: The origin, early evolution, systematics, evolution and phylogeny of seed plants, and includes information from both living and extinct species.

 Other activities

-Dr Hilton is an avid fossil collector and enjoys spending time in the field and reading, and avoiding tasks including cleaning cars and gardening.
-He is currently Plagiarism Officer for the School of Geography, Earth and Environmental Sciences.
+Professor Hilton is an avid fossil collector and enjoys spending time in the field and reading, and avoiding tasks including cleaning cars and gardening.

 Publications